We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 This lighting modification took less than 30 minutes for both installs.
 The globes cost us about thirty bucks for the glass light globes.

-RV KITCHEN MODIFICATIONS
+FIFTH WHEEL MODIFICATIONS: RV KITCHEN

 Glass Stemware Racks